Looking For TMJ Exercises To Stop Jaw Popping, Clicking, & Pain?

-What TMJ Exercises Can Stop Jaw Clicking & Popping?
+What TMJ Exercises Can Stop Jaw Popping & Clicking?

-TMJ clicking and popping is usually caused by an articular disc displacement in the tempormandibular joint (jaw joint).
+TMJ popping and clicking is usually caused by an articular disc displacement in the tempomandibular joint (jaw joint).

 If the articular disc starts getting in front of or behind the mandibular condyle, it can cause jaw clicking, popping, or even locking - where your mouth gets stuck open or closed.

 - Open lock - disc stuck behind mandibular condyle and you can't close your mouth

 - Closed lock - disc stuck in front of mandibular condyle and you can't open your mouth